joved-git/howto-howto/README.md

 # Howto-Howto or Kite

-This repository contains many resources and mini-tutorial that could help you finding useless information during your work.
+This repository contains many resources and mini-tutorials that could help you finding useful information during your work.

+Anytime, anywhere and easly.

 # Installation

 Very simple.
-Just clone the repo, then place a PATH to the Script directory into your .cshrc or .zshrc.
+Just clone the repo then add to your PATH the directory '<where you cloned>/Script' into your .cshrc or .zshrc.

 That's all !